nickolat/LLMRec_reproducibility/README.md

 For LATTICE and MMSSL use the official LLMRec repository;
 for MICRO use its official [repository](https://github.com/CRIPAC-DIG/MICRO).

-For the other baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository.
+For the other baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository:
-- Use the corresponding configuration files in the `config_files` directory of that repository.
+- Use the corresponding configuration files in the `config_files` directory of the repository.
 - Add `binarize: True` in the config files in order to use the provided versions of both datasets.
 - To enable deterministic behavior with CUDA, set: `os.environ["CUBLAS_WORKSPACE_CONFIG"] = ":4096:8"`.